 Program Manager and Instructor

-Liz Bucrek is the program manager and instructor for Carolina Navigators, and helps to provide K-16 teachers and students with global education resources created by UNC students who have international expertise.
+Liz Bucrek is the program manager and instructor for Carolina Navigators, and helps to provide K-14 educators and students with global education resources created by UNC students who have intercultural expertise.
 She began working in the field of education in 2003.
 Liz has worked as a secondary French and Spanish teacher, as an instructional coach, and as the Director of the Academy of International Studies at Carrboro High School.

-Originally from Michigan, Liz has studied abroad in France, taught English in Spain, and has traveled in the US, Africa, Europe, the Caribbean, Latin America, and Asia.
+Originally from Michigan, Liz has studied abroad in France, taught English in Spain, and has traveled to 24 countries in North America, Africa, Europe, the Caribbean, Latin America, and Asia.
 She earned her Bachelor’s Degree at the University of Michigan, Ann Arbor, and her Master’s Degree at NC State University.
-She enjoys sharing her passion for Global Education with teachers and students.
+She enjoys sharing her passion for global education with teachers and students!
 Outside of work, Liz keeps busy teaching Zumba Fitness and Yoga classes.

 Email: firstname.lastname@example.org Phone: (919) 843-6860